 Greek roasted vegetables – Briami

 Briami is a Greek-style roasted vegetable medley that brings together seasonal vegetables such as zucchini, eggplant, bell peppers, tomatoes, onions, and potatoes.
-The vegetables are tossed in olive oil, seasoned with herbs like oregano and thyme, and then baked until caramelized and tender.
+The vegetables are tossed in olive oil, seasoned with herbs like oregano and thyme, and baked until caramelized and tender.

 Greek Eggplant dip – Politiki Melitzanosalata